bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 **Listing 4: SqueezeExcite block in Keras** (adapted from `source <https://github.com/rwightman/gen-efficientnet-pytorch/blob/master/geffnet/efficientnet_builder.py#L103>`__)

-Since the SE block only operates on the channels due to the :code:`GlobalAveragePool2D` so the added computational and memory requirements are modest.
+Since the SE block only operates on channels as a whole, the added computational and memory requirements are modest.
 The largest contributors are usually the latter layers that have a lot of channels.
-In their experiments, the parameters of a MobileNet network increased by roughly 12% but was able to improve the ImageNet top-1 error rate by about 3% [3_].
+In their experiments the parameters of a MobileNet network increased by roughly 12% but was able to improve the ImageNet top-1 error rate by about 3% [3_].
 Overall, it seems like a nice little optimization that improves performance across a wide variety of visual tasks.

 EfficientNet